seslav/methode-article-internal-components-mapper/README.markdown

 ## Endpoints

+The transformation which takes place at each valid Kafka message can also be triggered by the `/map` endpoint.

+### API

+The internal components model is documented by the description of this non-public `/map` API.

+For Blueprint style documentation, see [here](api.md).

+API spec validation happens by `dredd`.
+It's linked with circleci, but to run it locally just type `dredd` in the project's top-level directory.

 ### Posting content to be mapped

 Transformation can be triggered through a POST message containing a Methode article to http://localhost:11070/map In case the required transformation is triggered to provide an article preview, you need to set a `preview` query parameter in the URL with `true` as value: e.g., http://localhost:11070/map?preview=true
-This `preview` setting will not trigger an exception in case of empty article body.

-### Internals

-For article validation the service leverages on methode article mapper's `/map` endpoint.

 ### Healthcheck

 A GET request to http://localhost:11071/healthcheck or http://localhost:11070/__health

+## Internals

+For article validation the service leverages on methode article mapper's `/map` endpoint.

 ## Example of transformation output
 You can find an example of a transformed article below.